Race in America: Key Data Points

 In the 50 years since Martin Luther King’s “I Have a Dream Speech,” fewer than half of Americans say the country has made substantial progress towards racial equality.

-In a survey conducted Aug.
-1-11, 45% of all Americans said the country had made substantial progress toward racial equality, 36% said some progress had been made and 15% saw no progress.
+In asurvey conducted August 2013, 45% of all Americans said the country had made substantial progress toward racial equality, 36% said some progress had been made and 15% saw no progress.
 Significantly more whites and Hispanics said progress had been made than did blacks.

 About half of Americans say that “a lot more” needs to be done to achieve King’s dream.

-An overwhelming majority of Americans say the slow and sometimes painful process of building a color-blind society remains largely unfinished business.
-About half of all Americans (49%) say the country still needs to make “a lot” more progress to become a truly color-blind society and 31% say some progress still needs to be made.
-Only 16% say little or nothing remains to be done.
+An overwhelming majority of Americans said in the August 2013 survey that the slow and sometimes painful process of building a color-blind society remained largely unfinished business.
+About half of all Americans (49%) said the country still needed to make “a lot” more progress to become a truly color-blind society and 31% said some progress still needs to be made.
+Only 16% said little or nothing remains to be done.

 There has been a fading of the heightened sense of progress that blacks felt immediately after Obama’s election in 2008.

-Today, only about one-in-four African Americans (26%) say the situation of black people in this country is better now than it was five years ago, down sharply from the 39% who said the same in a 2009 survey.
-Among whites, the share that sees improvement in situation of blacks also fell, from 49% to 35%, in the last four years.
+Only about one-in-four African Americans (26%) said in the August 2013 survey that the situation of black people in this country was better now than it was five years ago, down sharply from the 39% who said the same in a 2009 survey.
+Among whites, the share that saw improvement in situation of blacks also fell, from 49% to 35%, in the last four years.

 When it comes to household income and household wealth, the gaps between blacks and whites have widened in the last 50 years.